-The remit of the department comprises the health risk assessment of plant protection products and biocides, which are summarised under the collective term "pesticides" following the structural reorganisation of the BfR, based on the definition in Directive (EC) No. 2009/128/EC establishing a framework for Community action to achieve the sustainable use of pesticides.
+The remit of the department comprises the health risk assessment of plant protection products and biocides as outlined in Directive (EC) No. 2009/128/EC for establishing a framework for Community action to achieve the sustainable use of pesticides.

-The central tasks of the department include the determination of the inherent toxic properties and dose-effect relationships of active substances and pesticides, the classification and labelling of active substances in pesticides, the derivation of toxicological limit values, the determination of the exposure of humans, production animals and pets and the derivation of risk mitigation measures and maximum residue concentrations with the aim of avoiding harmful impacts on the health of humans and animals.
-In addition, the department reviews analytical monitoring methods and works on the development and improvement of regulatory testing and assessment strategies and technical guidelines.
+The department’s mandate is the protection of humans, pets and livestock from potential harm from pesticides.
+Central tasks hence comprise the toxicity assessment of active substances and product formulations, the establishment of dose-effect relationships, the classification and labelling of active substances as well as the derivation of toxicological limit values.
+In addition the department also is responsible for the assessment and proposal of risk mitigation measures and maximum residue concentrations.
+The department also reviews analytical monitoring methods and works on the development and improvement of regulatory testing and assessment strategies and technical guidelines.

-Assessment takes the form of scientific opinions and contributions to or commentaries on assessment reports.
-The health risk assessments of pesticides and their preparations compiled by the department form the basis for risk management regulations and measures in national, European and worldwide regulatory approval, licensing and assessment procedures for pesticides in line with the laws on pesticides and chemicals in transposition of:
+Assessments are communicated by means of scientific opinions, commentaries or assessment reports.
+The department’s risk assessments are the basis for subsequent, regulatory approval, risk management and national, European and worldwide regulations in line with the following laws on pesticides and chemicals.

-- Regulation (EC) 1272/2008 on classification, labelling and packaging of substances and mixtures.
+- Regulation (EC) 1272/2008 on classification, labelling and packaging of substances and mixtures and

-Furthermore, the department also provides specialist advice to the German government on national and European legislation on active substances in pesticides as well as on pesticide and biocide applications.
+Finally, the department provides specialist advice to the German government on issues relating to national and European legislation on active substances in pesticides as well as on pesticide and biocide applications.